-Upon arrival at the packing house, the lime fruit are washed and graded by hand.
+The fruit are either prepared and packed in a facility on the farm where they were harvested, or transported to a packing house.
+The lime fruit are washed, dried and graded by hand.
 The fruit are checked for presence of pests and symptoms of infestation, as well as quality issues such as bruising, scarring, colour and size.
 Rejected fruit is removed from the pathway and discarded.
+Lime fruit of acceptable quality are then packed in cardboard boxes by hand.
+Boxed fruit may be stored under refrigeration for a few weeks until required for export.
+The fruit are then transported to an official NPPO facility where the pre-export phytosanitary inspection is undertaken.